couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

  1. were already online or...
  2. became online during the watch timeframe.

-Thus it can be empty if indexes were all "pending" and failed to be built during the watch timeframe, or if no index in the provided list exists.
+Thus it can be empty if indexes were all "pending"/"deferred"/"building" and failed to be built during the watch timeframe, or if no index in the provided list exists.

 If this is easy to implement, `watchIndexes` should rely on a polling with a linearly augmenting delay (50ms to 1000ms by steps of 500ms is deemed a good retry pattern).
 In such a case, each poll cycle may rely on a `IndexesNotReadyException` internally to signal that current cycle didn't observe all requested indexes.